NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 capitals, as shown here.

 Catalog zone
-: A DNS zone containing a DNS catalog, that is, a list of DNS zones.
+: A DNS zone containing a DNS catalog, that is, a list of DNS zones and associated properties.

 Member zone
 : A DNS zone whose configuration is published inside a catalog zone.